LoginRadius/engineering-portal/content/guest-post/how-to-build-a-progressive-web-app-with-react/index.md

 You've learned about what PWAs are and how to build a PWA with React.

-And if you want to quickly add user registration and authentication to your React PWA, you can [use LoginRadius](https://www.loginradius.com/blog/async/user-authentication-react-application/).
+If you want to quickly add user registration and authentication to your React PWA, you can [use LoginRadius](https://www.loginradius.com/blog/async/user-authentication-react-application/).
 It eliminates the burden of building and maintaining user authentication from scratch and helps you focus entirely on building your app's core features.